ericdodds/the-little-freelancer/README.md

 As you grow, you'll learn that meeting expectations is great, but *exceeding* them is even better.
 If you can consistently blow people away with your work *and* communication, you will be in very high demand.

-Our friend Joshua Blankenship is a really talented designer, and has some great insight into mistakes he made early in his career.
+Our friend Joshua Blankenship is a really talented designer, and has some [great insight into](http://joshuablankenship.com/blog/2011/08/27/how-i-finally-became-a-professional-designer/) mistakes he made early in his career.

 > Most designers, at least when we’re starting out, think we’re much better at all this whole professionalism thing than we actually are.
 As an independent designer, I’m typically responsible for choosing the client, helping to determine their goals and the way(s) we can accomplish them, setting and enforcing boundaries, negotiating scope, timeline, and payment, and communicating with them throughout the project, for good or ill.

 > When I didn’t get paid for work, I likely failed to facilitate an environment that attached clear boundaries and real consequences to lack of payment.
 When the scope spiraled out of control, I reaped the extra labor I sowed through my lack of clear statements of work prior to beginning the project.
 When clients were unhappy with our working relationship, I could typically trace it back to my inconsistent or even M.I.A. communication.
 When clients were frustrating to work with despite my best efforts on my best days, hey, I picked them, right?
 I chose to enter into a business relationship with that client.
 In short, I was never a victim of anyone other than myself.
-And my clients paid for it.[^2]
+And my clients paid for it.

 ---

 #### Ok, let's talk about some practical stuff you'll face doing client work.

 ---

 ### Pre-vetting clients